-From the 1978 edition, land utilisation has been described in terms of twelve statistical divisions (see Figure 7 on page 325), the standard Australian Bureau of Statistics regions which are combinations of local government areas forming coherent socio-economic zones.
+From the 1978 edition, land utilisation has been described in terms of twelve statistical divisions, the standard Australian Bureau of Statistics regions which are combinations of local government areas forming coherent socio-economic zones.
 These regions were adopted by the Victorian Government for planning purposes.
-Statistical divisions are subject to change as local government areas change and as socio-economic conditions change.
-(See also pages 168 to 173).
+Statistical divisions are subject to change as local government areas change and as socio-economic conditions change. (see also pages 179 to 184).
+A map of statistical divisions in Victoria can be found on page 325 of the 1979 Victorian Year Book.